cardano-foundation/developer-portal/docs/portal-contribute.md

 * It has to run on Cardano mainnet.
 * It has to have a running product. (no presale, no protected pages, no coming soon messages)
 * It has to have enough community reputation.
-* It has to provide a unique value from existing showcase items.
+* It has to provide a unique value distinct from existing showcase items.
 * It has to have a stable domain name. (a random Netlify/Vercel domain is not allowed, no URL shortener, no app store links, or similar)
 * The GitHub account that adds the project must not be new.
 * The GitHub account must have a history/or already be known in the Cardano community.